-All staff members (including agency and third-party staff) will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues.
-This training will include online safety and will take place at least annually.
+All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
+This training will be updated at least annually.

-In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates (list how this will be achieved for example, via email, e-bulletins, staff meetings) at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates (via email, Weekly Staff Round Up and staff meetings) at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.